ibrahimy353/Static-Site-Generator-/posts/SSG.md

 ```bash
   cd my-project
 ```
-Since we are using the latest Next JS 13 which changed it's feature in how we set up the routing and layout structure of the React Framework Next JS 13 Directory.
-[Next Js Docs.](https://nextjs.org/blog/next-13).
+Since we are using the latest Next JS 13 which changed its feature in how we set up the routing and layout structure of the React Framework Next JS 13 Directory.
+[Next Js Docs](https://nextjs.org/blog/next-13).
-- On the root folder Create a files called  **/app.** and add this create this  files.
+- On the root folder Create a file called **/app**  and add this to create this file and add this to create this file.
 `head.tsx, layout.tsx, navbar.tsx, and page.tsx`.
-- On root folder create another folder and name it 'components' inside it add this files `getPostMetadata.ts, PostMetadata.ts and PostPreview.tsx`.
+- On root folder create another folder and name it 'components' inside it add these files `getPostMetadata.ts, PostMetadata.ts and PostPreview.tsx`.
-- Finaly to view the next app on the command terminal run the following;
+- Finally to view the next app on the command terminal run the following;

 ```bash
 npm run dev